UNRIC Library Backgrounder: Youth – Selected Online Resources

 https://www.un.org/mun/

-Model UN is a popular activity for those interested in learning more about how the UN operates.
-Hundreds of thousands of students worldwide take part every year at all educational levels.
-Many of today’s leaders in law, government, business and the arts – including at the UN itself – participated in Model UN as student.
+Model UN simulations engage hundreds of thousands of students each year, helping them to learn more about the principles of the UN and how it functions.
+Many of today’s leaders in law, government, business and the arts – including at the UN itself – participated in Model UN as students.

-The United Nations Model UN Programme aims to build and maintain strong links between the UN and Model UN participants across the globe.
-It does that through guides and workshops, which teach students how to make their simulations more accurate; by visiting Model UN conferences and sharing firsthand knowledge of what the actual UN is like; and through encouraging Model UN clubs to take real action to support UN values and the Sustainable Development Goals (SDGs).
+The United Nations supports Model UN simulations by building and maintaining strong links between the UN and Model UN participants.
+It does this by sharing first-hand knowledge about the work of the UN at Model UN conferences; providing guidance with organizers to create accurate and authentic simulations; and encouraging Model UN clubs to take concrete action to support UN values and the Sustainable Development Goals (SDGs).

-The Economic and Social Council (ECOSOC) Youth Forum took place from 25 to 27 April 2023 in a hybrid format.
+The Economic and Social Council (ECOSOC) Youth Forum will take place from 15 to 17 April 2025 at the United Nations Headquarters in New York.

-The Forum provides a platform for young people to engage in a dialogue with Member States and other actors to voice their views, concerns and galvanize actions on how to transform the world into a fairer, greener and more sustainable place guided by the Sustainable Development Goals (SDGs).
+The Forum provides a platform for young people to engage in a dialogue with Member States and other stakeholders to share their views and concerns as well as galvanize actions and recommendations to transform the world into a fairer, greener and more sustainable place led by the 2030 Agenda and the Sustainable Development Goals (SDGs).

 Further Information